hphelion/documentation/mc.compute.servers.manage.md

 ##Rebooting a server## {#Rebooting}

-To reboot a server, in the [servers screen](/mc/compute/servers/), in the `Manage` column of the servers list, select the `Options` button in the row of the server to which you want to connect, and choose the `Reboot Server` option:
+To reboot a server, in the [servers screen](/mc/compute/servers/), in the `Manage` column of the servers list, select the `Options` button in the row of the server to which you want to reboot, and choose the `Reboot Server` option:

 <img src="media/server-rebooting.png" width="580" alt="" />